Parliament of South Africa: Major political parties in parliament

 Economic Freedom Fighters: The EFF emerged eight months before the 2014 general election and won 25 seats in parliament.
 After the 2019 general elections, the EFF increased their seats in parliament to 44, the only party of the top three parties that achieved an increase of members in parliament.
 The EFF is a far-left revolutionary socialist political party, advocating for land expropriation and for an end to corruption within parliament.

 Inkatha Freedom Party: The IFP, which was formed in 1990 was the successor to the former government in the now-defunct Kwazulu Bantustan, traditionally draws its support from the Zulu people.
 It has however made inroads into the minority electorate of Whites and Indians.

 The IFP was the third-largest party until it was unseated by the EFF and is one of the few parties to have consecutive representation in parliament since democracy in 1994.
 The IFP apart from the ANC was part of the National Government for 10 years.
 The IFP champions the rights of traditional leaders and advocates for policies which favour free markets.
 The party is opposed to socialism and communist policies.

-Because the ANC has such a large majority in parliament, smaller parties are constantly forming alliances and coalitions in order to act as a stronger opposition to the ANC-run legislative and executive branches.
+Because the ANC had such a large majority in parliament, smaller parties are constantly forming alliances and coalitions in order to act as a stronger opposition to the ANC-run legislative and executive branches.

+In the 2024 South African general election, support for the ruling African National Congress (ANC) significantly declined; the ANC remained the largest party but lost the parliamentary majority that it had held since the inaugural post-apartheid election in 1994.
+The centrist Democratic Alliance (DA) remained in second place with a slight increase.

+uMkhonto we Sizwe (MK), a left-wing populist party founded 6 months prior to the election and led by former president Jacob Zuma, came in third place.
+Most of the ANC's loss of support flowed into the MK, while the DA saw some gains, and the EFF lost some support (and its status as the third-largest party in parliament).